tianchengzhe/EllipTrack_docs/docs/parameters_segmentation.rst

       * - 'none'
         - No background subtraction is performed.
       * - 'min'
-        - Minimal intensity of the image background is subtracted.
+        - Minimal intensity of the image background is subtracted from the image.
       * - 'median'
-        - Median intensity of the image background is subtracted.
+        - Median intensity of the image background is subtracted from the image.
       * - 'mean'
-        - Mean intensity of the image background is subtracted.
+        - Mean intensity of the image background is subtracted from the image.

 *  :reditalic:`binarization_method` :gray:`(string)` --- Method of Image Binarization.